 Over the last few years, Netflix has selectively shared some viewership details, offering limited peeks into the way its internal system works.
 These revelations, sometimes offered via social media and sometimes in the company’s quarterly earnings reports, have prompted some criticism.
 For one thing, Netflix does not employ an outside agency to track its viewership.
 For another, the numbers are often provided in what feels like a vacuum, lacking the context necessary to judge whether the streaming service’s programs are successful.

 While television networks offer their own analyses of viewership, they also rely on independent firms like Nielsen, which provide viewership data across multiple channels.
 While Nielsen has also tracked Netflix data since 2017, and has backed up some of Netflix’s own claims about its viewership, the streaming service has dismissed the company’s findings.
+Most recently, Nielsen revealed that Martin Scorsese’s mob drama The Irishman drew 17.1 million viewers in its first five days on the service.
+Netflix has not confirmed the data.

 Without independent analysis or additional context, questions have arisen over the accuracy of Netflix’s claims and the way the platform counts its viewers.
 Among the limited number of times the company has shared viewership information, it’s noted that it counts “views” as one member account watching at least 70% of a movie or series episode.
 Its numbers also account for total views worldwide, rather than views per country.